Anti-German sentiment: World War II

+promoted opposition to German commercial practices and to Germans in general.

+Germans murdered millions of people in state-sponsored genocides during World War II, turning many families and friends of the victims anti-German.
+The Alien Registration Act of 1940 required 300,000 German-born resident aliens who had German citizenship to register with the U.S. Federal government, and restricted their travel and property-ownership rights.
+In 1941, the American writer Theodore N. Kaufman published Germany Must Perish!, a book in which he advocated genocide through the compulsory sterilization of all Germans and the territorial dismemberment of Germany, which he argued would achieve world peace.

 Refusal to hire German-Americans

-With the war ongoing in Europe but America remaining neutral, a massive defense buildup took place, requiring many new employees.
-Private companies sometimes refused to hire any non-citizen, or American citizens of German or Italian ancestry.
-This threatened the morale of loyal Americans.
+With the war ongoing in Europe but the United States remaining neutral until late 1941, a massive defense buildup took place in the U.S., requiring many new employees.
+Private companies sometimes refused to hire any non-citizen, or American citizens of German or Italian ancestry — this would allegedly have threatened the morale of loyal Americans.
 President Franklin Roosevelt considered this "stupid" and "unjust".
 In June 1941, he issued Executive Order 8802 and set up the Fair Employment Practice Committee, which also protected Black Americans.
-President Roosevelt sought out Americans of German ancestry for top war jobs, including General Dwight D. Eisenhower, Admiral Chester W. Nimitz, and General Carl Andrew Spaatz.
+President Roosevelt sought out Americans of German ancestry for top war-jobs, including General Dwight D. Eisenhower, Admiral Chester W. Nimitz, and General Carl Andrew Spaatz.
 He appointed Republican Wendell Willkie as a personal representative.
-German Americans who had fluent German language skills were an important asset to wartime intelligence, and they served as translators and as spies for the United States.
+German Americans who had fluent German-language skills became an important asset to wartime intelligence, serving as translators and as spies for the United States.
 The war evoked strong pro-American patriotic sentiments among German Americans, few of whom by then had contacts with distant relatives in the old country.